papilocollanso/Goods_API/README.md

 # Goods_API
-Built a basic API using sequelize with Node with MySQL & PostreSQL
+Built a basic API using sequelize with Node with MySQL, phpMyAdmin & PostreSQL